rogercampos/wazowski/README.md

 Before triggering your code, the changes that happened inside the transaction will be accumulated (ej: insert+delete = noop, insert + update = insert, etc.).

+Note that if you update attributes on a model inside a handler, this can result in an infinite loop if the attributes you're changing are also observed by the same handler.
+You can, however, "chain" multiple observers (i.e., one handler can trigger an update for an attribute observed in a second handler, etc.) as long as this graph does not contain cycles.

 ### Context of execution for handlers